avinashsingh/mcp-sdlc-tracker/README.md

 ### Initializing the Database

-Before using any other tools, you must initialize the database:
+Before using any other tools, you must initialize the database.
+You have two options:

+#### Option 1: MCP Tool (Recommended for AI Agents)
 1. Call the `initialize` tool and provide your current working directory path (e.g., "/Users/username/project")
 2. The tool will create `.project_tracker.db` in that directory and set up all necessary tables

+#### Option 2: HTTP API (For Web Applications)
+1. Start the server: `npm start`
+2. Call `POST /api/initialize` with: `{"currentProjectLocation": "/path/to/project"}`
+3. The API will create `.project_tracker.db` and establish the database connection

 ### Connecting to MCP Clients